maze-runnar/interview-preparation-kit/README.md

 # interview-preparation-kit
-Solutions to all the problems of [Interview Preparation Kit](https://www.hackerrank.com/interview/interview-preparation-kit) on HackerRank in C++, Java, Python and Javascript.
+This Repo includes all solutions to all the problems of [Interview Preparation Kit](https://www.hackerrank.com/interview/interview-preparation-kit) on HackerRank in C++, Java, Python and Javascript.
+All the codes are helpful from C.P. point of view.

 ## Question solved